HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 The Radiation Dose Summary Consumer (RDSC) actor is responsible for retrieving the Radiation Dose Summary observation (e.g., a RIS or EHR may enhance the final radiology report with radiation information).

 Specialized expertise is required to understand  radiation dose data.
-The interpretation of the radiation information collected by the Radiation Dose Summary Consumer shall follow the local policies and jurisdictional requirements to avoid misuse.
+The interpretation of the radiation information collected by the Radiation Dose Summary Consumer SHALL follow the local policies and jurisdictional requirements to avoid misuse.

 The RDSC actor can implement the following CapabilityStatement: [RDSC capability statement](CapabilityStatement-RDSC.html).